 Exercise incontinence is not uncommon.
 Up to one-third of women who exercise have urinary leakage during their sport or exercise.
 That is an incredible percentage.
 Unfortunately, this is not addressed for female athletes at all levels.

-What is exercise incontinence?
 It is the leakage of urine or loss of bladder control during exercise or exertion.
 It occurs when abdominal exertion exceeds what the bladder sphincter can resist.
 This can be a case of pelvic floor muscle fatigue, changes in connective tissue, or inadequate abdominal pressure transmission.
-For some women exercise is the only time that they have urinary leakage.
+For some women, exercise is the only time that they have urinary leakage.

-According to a study including elite college athletes none of whom had had the stress of pregnancy and childbirth on their pelvic floor, the most common sports where urinary leakage occurred were gymnastics (67%), basketball (66%), tennis (50%), field hockey (42%), track (20%), and swimming (10%).
-It is amazing to consider that two-thirds of the athletes participating in gymnastics and basketball have to contend with bladder control symptoms.
-Of this group, less than 5% had ever discussed their urine loss problem with a coach, trainer, nurse, physician, or family member.
-They expressed embarrassment, anxiety and fear over their symptoms.
-42% reported that they leaked urine during regular non-sport activities of daily life.
+According to a study including elite college athletes (none of whom had had the stress of pregnancy and childbirth on their pelvic floor), the most common sports where urinary leakage occurred were gymnastics (67%), basketball (66%), tennis (50%), field hockey (42%), track (20%), and swimming (10%).
+It is amazing to consider that two-thirds of the athletes participating in gymnastics and basketball have to deal with bladder control symptoms.
+Of this group, less than 5% had ever talked about their urine loss problem with a coach, trainer, nurse, physician, or family member.
+They felt embarrassment, anxiety and fear over their symptoms.
+Of these women, 42% reported that they leaked urine during regular non-sport activities of daily life.

 The Pelvic Floor